mattsilber/collection-utils/readme.md

 *Important*: Inflate R.layout.cu__pull_to_refresh as a header View for the ModularListView before adding the PullToRefreshModule.

 If you would like to override the drawables used (because, why wouldn't you?), just override *R.drawable.cu__ptr_loading_image* and *R.drawable.cu__ptr_pulling_image*.

+##### Image Delegates

+As of version 1.0.7, the PTR-related ImageViews will delegate their update/drawing calls to either a **PulledImageDelegate** or **LoadingImageDelegate** so that the behavior of the drawing can be changed at will.

+Both the ModularListView and ModularScrollView have helper methods, **setPulledImageDelegate(PulledImageDelegate)** and **setLoadingImageDelegate(LoadingImageDelegate)**, respectively.

 ### StickyHeaderModule